Moona-Mazher/3D-QSSM/README.md

     --data_root /path/to/UPENN-GBM
 ```

-## Repository Status

-The public implementation is currently being organized and documented.

 ## Key Results
-### Repository Status

-The public implementation is currently being organized and documented.

-Training scripts, pretrained weights, downstream fine-tuning code, and detailed installation instructions will be added progressively.

-### Key Results

 3D-QSSM was evaluated across regression, classification, and segmentation tasks using 5-fold cross-validation and few-shot settings.